 It is important that you cooperate with the SSA throughout the application process.
 Failing to keep in regular contact with the claim examiner, provide requested information or appear at scheduled medical exams could result in a denial.

-The Yuma Social Security Disability attorneys at our firm understand how unique every application.
+The Yuma Social Security Disability lawyers at our firm understand how unique every application is.
 We can help make sure your SSD application provides the kind of detail examiners are looking for.